Gregg Popovich Praising LeBron James Seen As Recruiting Pitch, Rouses Possible Anti-Tampering Claims

 In the case with Antetokounmpo, Magic was fined $50,000 for praising the Milwaukee Bucks forward.
 Johnson said the “Greek Freak” is good enough to be MVP and will help the Bucks win an NBA title someday.
 As SB Nation pointed out, the NBA fined Magic to prevent other executives from “gassing up potential free agents.”

 Rumors are aplenty that LeBron will leave Cleveland for a second time.
 He’s been linked to the Lakers, Houston Rockets, Los Angeles Clippers, and the Philadelphia 76ers.
-James has already shared that he would love to play for Popovich but he was talking about the 2020 Olympics, as USA Today reported.
-Still, it shouldn’t come as a surprise if LeBron decides to play for Popovich at San Antonio.
+James has already shared that he would love to play for Popovich, but he was talking about the 2020 Olympics, as USA Today reported.
+Still, it shouldn’t come as a surprise if LeBron decides to play for Popovich in San Antonio.